jleaniz/SANSHolidayHackChallenge/README.md

  - Keys: Cryptographic key material related to the challenge (pub/priv, etc).
  - PCAP: Packet captures related to the challenge.

+Special thanks to Katherine Pelesz for her help in solving Challenges 7 and 8.

 License
 ----